ShaynaHuang0120/2022Spring_Finals/README.md

   - the time/speed for each lap
   - Pit stop

+### Contents
+1. Previous Work Review
+   1. Introduction
+   2. Critique
+   3. Improvements
+2. Data Analysis
-1. Pit Stop Strategies
+   1. Pit Stop Strategy
       1. Hypothesis: Fewer pit stops give the driver a better rank in each race
       2. Hypothesis: The pit stops are evenly distributed
       3. Hypothesis: Evenly distributed pit stops give better race results
+   2. Racing Speed Strategy
+      1. Hypothesis:
+   3. Other Topics
+   4. Results Summary

-## 1. Pit Stop Strategies
+      1. Pit Stop Strategy
+      2. Racing Speed Strategy
+      3. Other Topics

+## 1. Previous Work Review

+...

+## 2. Data Analysis
+### 2.1.
+Pit Stop Strategy

-### 1.1 Hypothesis: Fewer pit stops give the driver a better rank in each race
+#### 2.1.1.
+Hypothesis: Fewer pit stops give the driver a better rank in each race

-### 1.2 Hypothesis: The pit stops are evenly distributed through time
+#### 2.1.2.
+Hypothesis: The pit stops are evenly distributed through time

 If we look at the distribution of the lap proportions of the pit stops, we can notice there seems to be a pattern.
 Here are what they look like in histograms.